 JB: But Andrew, Tylenol, and acetaminophen are identical.

 AK: This cannot be true.
-Look here, I have both.
+Look here, I have photos of both.
 One has a red shiny coating but the other is white.

 JB: Of course.
 People make that mistake all the time.
 But, the active ingredients in the two pills are the same.
 The company who made the red ones just added the red shell, perhaps to make the pill easier to swallow.